 Find out which repositories, archives, and libraries are located in the area where your ancestors lived.
 These entities might be interested in accepting your genealogy research and books.
 Especially consider them if you have a family that doesn’t want your research or no heirs at all.

-Be advised that most libraries want organized collections that are well documented and likely to be of value to their members.
+Be advised that most libraries want organized collections that are well documented and likely to value their members.
 It’s up to you to contact family members about their interest in your collection.
 Don’t treat these entities like a Goodwill or Salvation Army where you drop your disorganized files.

 Also, consider breaking up your collection into multiple groups and share with different libraries.